-With its live music, vibrant nightlife, and active sports scene, Nashville is well known for being a fun and exciting place for adults to visit.
+With its live music, vibrant nightlife, amusement parks, and active sports scene, Nashville is well known for being a fun and exciting place for adults to visit.
 As it turns out however, there is plenty of things to see and do with kids too.
 If you're heading to the Music City with children in tow, here are a few suggestions of how you can keep them active, engaged, and entertained, while still having plenty of fun yourself.

 Visit the Nashville Zoo